ChaseDDevelopment/ChaseDDevelopment.github.io/_posts/2021-05-03-kubernetes.md

         EOF
         ```

-        Then Restart Docker and enable on boot.
+        Then Restart Docker and enable it on boot.

         ```bash
         sudo systemctl enable docker